Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 A tumor or stroke affecting a part of the basal ganglia called the caudate nucleus

-Paraneoplastic syndromes (symptoms caused by hormones produced by the tumor or by antibodies produced by the immune system in response to the tumor)
+Paraneoplastic syndromes Paraneoplastic Syndromes Paraneoplastic (associated with cancer—see also Overview of Cancer) syndromes occur when a cancer causes unusual symptoms due to substances that circulate in the bloodstream.
+These substances... read more (symptoms caused by hormones produced by certain types of tumor or by antibodies produced by the immune system in response to the tumor)

-In a few people, antipsychotic drugs can cause a chorea called tardive dyskinesia (characterized, for example, by puckering of the lips and tongue or by choreoathetosis).
+In a few people, antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more can cause a chorea called tardive dyskinesia Side Effects of Antipsychotic Drugs (characterized, for example, by puckering of the lips and tongue or by choreoathetosis).

-Chorea sometimes develops in older people for no apparent reason.
+Chorea sometimes develops in older adults for no apparent reason.
 This chorea, called senile chorea, tends to affect the muscles in and around the mouth.
-However, if such movements develop, people should see a doctor.
+If such movements develop, people should see a doctor.

 Hemiballismus is usually caused by a stroke that affects a small area just below the basal ganglia called the subthalamic nucleus.
 The subthalamic nucleus helps control voluntary movements.

 Chorea typically involves the hands, feet, and face.
 The nose may wrinkle, the eyes may continually flit, and the mouth or tongue may continually move.
-The movements are not rhythmic, but they seem to flow from one muscle to the next and may seem dancelike.
+The movements are random, and they seem to flow from one muscle to the next.
+They may seem dancelike.
 The movements may merge imperceptibly into purposeful or semipurposeful acts, sometimes making the chorea hard to identify.

 Athetosis usually affects the hands and feet.
 The slow writhing movements often alternate with holding parts of the limbs in certain positions (postures) to produce a continuous, flowing stream of movement.